disizmj/node-farmer/README.md

 ```
  Seed	: The input/instructions that runs on remote host/server

+ Plow   : Scripting format used to build input, uses extension .plow

+ Soil   : List of remote hosts where input/instructions are executed

- Sow	: Sowing seeds in soil, is running input/instructions on remote host(s)
+ Sow	: Run input/instructions on remote host(s)

- Crop	: Crop is grown, indicates a successful deployment

- Harvest: Harvesting crop, is making a snapshot of successful deployment which can be used later in case of recovery
+ Harvest: Configuration files(seeds & soils) snapshot of a successful deployment which can be reused in future

- Fruit	: Snapshot is saved as fruit in compressed format which can be used for recovery
+ Fruit	: Snapshot will be archived which can be reused in future

- Plow	: A scripting format used to build input, uses extension .plow
-	  See 'examples/seeds' in https://github.com/disizjay/node-farmer/tree/master/examples

- Soil	: A host or group of hosts where input/instructions are executed
-	  See 'examples/soils' in https://github.com/disizjay/node-farmer/tree/master/examples

- Canal	: A waterway to convey water for irrigation, temporary directory which holds staging files and logs
+ Canal	: Directory to store runtime temporary files and logs
 ```

 ### Download & install instructions: